eic/EicToyModel/README.md

 -----------------------------------------------

   One can perform a magnetic field scan, as well as the vacuum chamber material scan at small scattering angles in either e-endcap or h-endcap.
+This allows one to evaluate the potential reach in pseudo-rapidity in both endcaps, as well as to get an idea about the azimuthal acceptance asymmetry.

   Magnetic field scan evaluates the effective B*dl integral of the transverse-to-trajectory field component along the trajectory of a particle, originated